-The Undersun bands (you can find the reviews here) are cheap and very convenient to use.
+The Undersun bands are cheap and very convenient to use.

 They’re a bit more expensive than the budget Amazon-branded bands, but they come with a lifetime warranty which the others don’t (and I’ve had 2 sets of cheap bands snap on me in the past).

-You’ll also want a cheap pair of gloves like these Ihuans to protect your hands from friction burn.
+You’ll also want a cheap pair of gloves like the Ihuans to protect your hands from friction burn.

 You might also be interested in my other post to find out just how hard it is to gain 10lbs/5kg of muscle.

 I’ve explained why and how it’s possible to gain 10 pounds (5kg) in 2 weeks.